Knotx/knotx/documentation/src/main/wiki/HighLevelArchitecture.md

-[TO REVIEW]
 #High Level Architecture

 Knot.x is modular easily extensible and adaptable platform which assembles static and dynamic content from multiple sources.

 Knot.x hides its internal complexity and allows to use it with very basic knowledge about Knot.x Core modules.
-Custom features can be easily added to Knot.x with two flexible extension points: Knots and Adapters.
-Both [Knots](#Knot) and [Adapters](#Adapter) listen to the event bus and handle custom business logic.
+Custom features can be easily added to Knot.x with two flexible extension points: [[Knots|Knot]] and [[Adapters|Adapter]], that listen to the event bus and handle custom business logic.

 Diagram below depicts high level Knot.x architecture.